Foreign governments are fed up with social media — and threatening prison for tech employees

 Changing, fast and slow

-Facebook Chief Operating Officer Sheryl Sandberg told NBC News in a phone interview that the social network knows it has to do more to earn back people’s trust after two years of scandals about privacy, violent material and its role in politics.
+Facebook Chief Operating Officer Sheryl Sandberg said in a phone interview that the social network knows it has to do more to earn back people’s trust after two years of scandals about privacy, violent material and its role in politics.

 “What you’ve seen in the last kind of year and a half is we’re running the company very differently,” Sandberg said.
 “I used to spend more than half my time, the majority of my time, on the growth and the business, and now I spend the majority of my time on protection and security.”